 Desysweb Listed by nova Ransomware Group

-On May 7, 2026, the ransomware group nova added Desysweb to its public leak site, confirming that it had exfiltrated internal files from the Chilean technology integrator after the company apparently refused to pay a ransom demand.
+On May 7, 2026, the ransomware group nova added Desysweb to its public leak site, claiming that it had exfiltrated internal files from the Chilean technology integrator after the company apparently refused to pay a ransom demand.

 Desysweb provides managed IT services, telecommunications solutions, and Security Operation Center capabilities to more than 200 clients across eight Chilean provinces.
 The company holds ISO 27001:2022 certification and has operated for over 13 years.
 Public reporting indicates the attackers gained access to internal documents and exfiltrated them before encrypting systems or disrupting operations.
 The exact number of people whose data appears in the files remains unknown, but the leak includes business records that can contain names, contact details, contracts, and technical configurations belonging to both corporate clients and individual customers.
 The nova leak page went live on May 7, 2026, and follows the group’s standard pattern of publishing proof of compromise after an extortion deadline passes.